saeyslab/spotless-benchmark/README.md

 # Spotless: A benchmark pipeline for deconvolution tools
 This is a repository for running spatial deconvolution tools through a Nextflow pipeline.
+Currently, cell2location, DestVI, DSTG, MuSiC, NNLS, RCTD, SPOTlight, and stereoscope have been implemented.
+A guideline on how to add your own method will be coming soon.

 **Quickstart guide**
 1. [Install NextFlow](https://www.nextflow.io/docs/latest/getstarted.html) and either [Docker](https://docs.docker.com/get-docker/) or [Singularity](https://sylabs.io/guides/3.0/user-guide/installation.html).